Slum: Slum removal

 Some city and state officials have simply sought to remove slums.
 This strategy for dealing with slums is rooted in the fact that slums typically start illegally on someone else's land property, and they are not recognized by the state.
 As the slum started by violating another's property rights, the residents have no legal claim to the land.

 Critics argue that slum removal by force tend to ignore the social problems that cause slums.
 The poor children as well as working adults of a city's informal economy need a place to live.
 Slum clearance removes the slum, but it does not remove the causes that create and maintain the slum.
+Policymakers, urban planners, and politicians need to take the factors that cause people to live in informal housing into consideration while tackling the issue of slums.

 Slum relocation

 Slum relocation strategies rely on removing the slums and relocating the slum poor to free semi-rural peripheries of cities, sometimes in free housing.
+An example of this is the governmental program in Morocco called Cities without Shantytowns (sometimes referred to as Cities without Slums or, in French, Villes Sans Bidonvilles), which was launched to put an end to informal housing and resettle the communities in slums into apartments.

 This strategy ignores several dimensions of a slum life.
 The strategy sees slum as merely a place where the poor lives.
 In reality, slums are often integrated with every aspect of a slum resident's life, including sources of employment, distance from work, and social life.
 Slum relocation that displaces the poor from opportunities to earn a livelihood, generates economic insecurity in the poor.
 In some cases, the slum residents oppose relocation even if the replacement land and housing to the outskirts of cities is of better quality than their current house.
-Examples include Zone One Tondo Organization of Manila, Philippines, and Abahlali baseMjondolo of Durban, South Africa.
+Examples include Zone One Tondo Organization of Manila, Philippines, and Abahlali base Mjondolo of Durban, South Africa.
 In other cases, such as Ennakhil slum relocation project in Morocco, systematic social mediation has worked.
 The slum residents have been convinced that their current location is a health hazard, prone to natural disaster, or that the alternative location is well connected to employment opportunities.